Skip to main content

 How is the Gratuity Amount Taxed?

-Gratuity enjoys tax benefits up to a certain limit under the Income Tax Act.
+Gratuity is subject to tax benefits up to a certain limit under the Income Tax Act.
 Any amount received beyond this exempt limit is taxable as per the employee’s applicable income tax slab.
 Employees should be aware of these tax implications to plan their finances effectively.
 The tax treatment varies based on whether the employee works in the government or the private sector in the following manner:

 1. Government Employee: For employees working in central government/state government/local authority, the entire gratuity amount is exempt from tax.

-2. Covered Private Employee: For all other eligible employees, the least of the following amount is exempt:
+2. Covered Private Employee: For all other eligible employees, the least of the following amounts is exempt:

 • ₹20 lakhs